 Preheat oven to 365ºF.

 Take cookies from the fridge and place them in preheated oven.
-Cook for 10-12 minutes or until the bottoms are beginning to brown.
+Cook for 10-12 minutes or until the bottoms begin to brown.
 Move immediately to a cooling rack after pulling them from the oven.

 Caramel Apple Frosting